Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Basic foundational functions

 Output tables are valuable tools for understanding how a function behaves across various input values.
 Throughout this paper, the input domain of foundational functions (\textit{F.F.}) will encompass all real numbers, even if they are evaluated at integer values.

 In the rest of \Cref{s:basic ff}, as well as in \Cref{s:advanced ff}, we will define a set of functions denoted by (\textit{F.F.}).
-They will be helpful in \Cref{s:roman gen f1} where we will express \ref{eq:roman f1} as a single relationship and in \Cref{s:prod gen f1} in which we will build two universal product definitions for the Roman factorial. \textit{Foundational functions} will be necessary for intuitively comprehending the mathematical definitions presented in this paper.
+They will be helpful in \Cref{s:rf rec rl gen} where we will condense \ref{eq:rf pw} and \ref{eq:rf rec pw} into a single relationship each, and in \Cref{s:rf prod gen} in which we will build two universal product definitions for the Roman factorial. \textit{Foundational functions} will be necessary for intuitively comprehending the mathematical definitions presented in this paper.